 The cuticle of the IRS consists of a single layer of flattened overlapping cells that point downward and interlock tightly with the upward angled cells of the hair shaft cuticle.
 Huxley’s layer is composed of two cell layers, whereas the outer Henle’s layer is only one cell thick.
 Just before the isthmus, the IRS becomes fully keratinized but disintegrates at the level of the isthmus.
 Although the IRS is not present in the emerging hair shaft, the IRS serves as a strong scaffold in the lower portion of the hair follicle.

 The ORS extends from the matrix all the way to the sebaceous gland, where it becomes the surface epidermis.
 The ORS is thinnest in the hair bulb and progressively becomes thicker with the thickest portion at the level of the isthmus.

-The portion where the arrector pili muscle inserts is known as the bulge area and is thought to be the location for the stem cells that can help regenerate the hair follicle.
+The portion where the arrector pili muscle inserts are known as the bulge area and are thought to be the location for the stem cells that can help regenerate the hair follicle.

 He made me feel extremely comfortable with such a large decision in my life

 “Dr. Lam and all the staff are very professional and knowledgeable!!
 They showed a great deal of honesty since my first consultation and my experience has been great since.
 They will do anything that‘s only on your best interest and the treatment for hair regrowth really works!
 100% recommended”

 – Gustavo Pernalete

 Schedule a Consultation